JamesClonk/JamesClonk.github.io/content/posts/kubernetes-ingress-with-oauth2-proxy.md

     skip_provider_button="false"
 ```

-After deploying it we should have our oauth2-proxy up and running:
+After deploying it we should have oauth2-proxy up and running:
 ```bash
 $ kubectl -n oauth2-proxy get all
 NAME                               READY   STATUS    RESTARTS   AGE